meejah/AutobahnPython/examples/running-the-examples.md

 By default, **all examples are set up to use a public demonstration router** at `wss://demo.crossbar.io/ws`.

-If you wish to run your own, local, router see :ref:`Running Crossbar Locally` below.
+If you wish to run your own, local, router see [Running Crossbar Locally] below.
 This avoids sending Autobahn traffic outside your network.

 ## Creating a virtualenv